 I’m a PhD student in the Machine Learning Department at Carnegie Mellon University, co-advised by Aaditya Ramdas and Giulia Fanti, and a member of the StatML group.

 I’m broadly interested in the algorithmic and statistical aspects of modern machine learning.
-I work on problems that I find both practically relevant and intellectually challenging, with research spanning areas such as optimization, generative modeling, and aggregation for collective decision making, primarily under differential privacy constraints.
+I work on problems that I find both practically relevant and intellectually challenging, with research spanning areas such as optimization and generative modeling, primarily under differential privacy constraints.

-Previously, I obtained my MSc in Engineering from the Institute for Mathematical and Computational Engineering at the Catholic University of Chile, where I was advised by Cristobal Guzman.
-I was also a Student Researcher at Google DeepMind working with Courtney Paquette and Fabian Pedregosa.
+Previously, I obtained my MSc from the Institute for Mathematical and Computational Engineering at the Catholic University of Chile, advised by Cristobal Guzman.
+I was also a Student Researcher at Google working with Courtney Paquette and Fabian Pedregosa.

 Research